 - Forget and forgive the past: Though triggers may be all around, it is useful to remind yourself that the memories, experiences, and traumas are in the past.
 Sobriety offers an opportunity to create new memories and practice kindness with yourself.

-- You do not have to participate: Sobriety gives you the power of choice; you can choose not to participate in anything that evokes discomfort, or that might trigger you.
+- You do not have to participate: Sobriety gives you the power of choice; you can choose not to participate in anything that evokes discomfort or that might trigger you.

 - Consider going to rehab during the holidays: The holidays are filled with temptations and triggers, and research confirms that substance abuse ramps up over the holidays.

-Addiction Treatment at Midwest Recovery Center
+Discover the Addiction Treatment Necessary at Midwest Recovery Center